-There are some things that you cannot know is wrong with your house build in Belize, even if you are watching the builders install or build them, until of course, you move in and experience a problem.
+There are some things that you cannot know is wrong with your house build in Belize, even if you are watching the builders install or build them until of course, you move in and experience a problem.
 Our previous “general contractor” had ordered a large “Delta” air conditioning unit for the great room, and a smaller “Delta” for the bedroom.
 He had explained the larger one would be needed for the large room and high ceilings.

 Well, we are moved in and hot weather upon us.
-Our living room couch is sitting where it was planned to be, directly under the force of ice cold air from the AC Unit in the living room.
+Our living room couch is sitting where it was planned to be, directly under the force of ice-cold air from the AC Unit in the living room.
 You may think that is terrific, but it really isn’t.
-The fact is the AC unit installed is the “bottom of the line” “El Cheepo” AC unit, that has only one function, blow cold air straight down on the couch.
+The fact is the AC unit installed is the “bottom of the line” “El Cheepo” AC unit, which has only one function, blow cold air straight down on the couch.
 The better units have many functions, including moisture removal, and especially, directional controls, so you can adjust where the air is blown.
 It’s the same damn thing in the bedroom.

 So while I am on a roll, let me tell you about the propane system and especially the whole house “instant hot” water system.
-After moving in and finally having everything connected so we could actually test things out “real time”, we were excited to test our beautiful “outdoor shower” and “rain-shower head.”The only problem is the “instant hot water” system purchased by our original “general contractor”, is to small for out hot water system in our house, and in fact, is a relatively unknown brand.
+After moving in and finally having everything connected so we could actually test things out “real time”, we were excited to test our beautiful “outdoor shower” and “rain-shower head.”The only problem is the “instant hot water” system purchased by our original “general contractor”, is too small for out hot water system in our house, and in fact, is a relatively unknown brand.
 We are waiting about five minutes for hot water in the shower and kitchen sink, and then get about two minutes of hot water before it goes cold again.

 When I asked my Builder / Contractor Nelson Montalvo about this problem, he informed me that the instant hot water system was provided by my “ex-general contractor”, and not the brand he is used to installing in his new homes.

-Enough said, we are having the unit replaced with the correct one, that should have been installed in the first place.
+Enough said we are having the unit replaced with the correct one, that should have been installed in the first place.

-So now let’s talk good things, and the work that’s being done by my Builder / Contractor Nelson.
+So now let’s talk good things and the work that’s being done by my Builder / Contractor Nelson.
 The garage is almost completed below the house and we are thrilled.
-Nelsons woodworkers build two beautiful doors and installed glass blocks to bring in light from off the sea.
+Nelson’s woodworkers build two beautiful doors and installed glass blocks to bring in light from off the sea.